bwindsor22/DS-II-HW-2/README.md

 # Problem 2: Improving Runtime
 Solve each of the below problems in O(N) time using a HashSet.
 Refer to the class worksheet for an example.
-See also tests in Problem 2 tests.java
+See also tests in Problem 2 tests.java.
+The strategy of each of these problems is essentially the same;
+instead of two FOR loops, use one FOR loop with a set.

 * 2.1 Determine if a string has unique characters
 * 2.2 Determine if a linked list contains any duplicate values, i.e. if two of the nodes contain the same value.